FallingTree/academic-kickstart/content/publication/paperEUSIPCO.md

 # Abstract and optional shortened version.
 abstract = "In this paper, we propose a novel methodology for Change Detection between two monovariate complex SAR images.
 Linear Time-Frequency tools are used in order to recover a spectral and angular diversity of the scatterers present in the scene.
-This diversity is used in bi-date change detection framework to develop a detector, whose performances are better than the classic detector on monovariate SAR images." abstract_short = "A novel methodology for bi-date Change Detection in High-resolution SAR Imaeges."
+This diversity is used in bi-date change detection framework to develop a detector, whose performances are better than the classic detector on monovariate SAR images." abstract_short = "A novel methodology for bi-date Change Detection in High-resolution SAR Images."

 # Is this a selected publication? (true/false)
 selected = true